davidfarrimond23/tech-docs/source/documentation/payments/_payment_in_arrears.md

 If these criteria are met then the project title link will become active under the respective delivery/development awarded section of Funding Frontend and can now be clicked on to start the journey.

-**NOTE: For large applications the journey selector is skipped and the user can only submit a payment request**
+**NOTE: For large applications the journey selector is skipped and the user can only submit a payment request at this current time**

 In order for a large application to progress through the arrears journey, a `funding_application` entity must be created.
 This entity is created from the dashboard when querying for large applications - when the above criteria is met, a new large funding application is created.